zentree/zentree.github.io/_posts/2013-04-26-learning-to-code-in-r.md

     - programming
 ---

-It used to be that the one of the first decisions to make when learning to program was between compiled (e.g. C or FORTRAN) and interpreted (e.g. Python) languages.
+It used to be that the one of the first decisions to make when learning to program was between compiled (e.g. `C` or `FORTRAN`) and interpreted (e.g. `Python`) languages.
 In my opinion these days one would have to be a masochist to *learn* with a compiled language: the extra compilation time and obscure errors are a killer when learning.

-Today the decision would be between using a generic interpreted language (e.g. Python) and an interpreted domain specific language (DSL) like R, MATLAB, etc. While [some people](http://www.johndcook.com/blog/) prefer generic languages, I’d argue that immediate feedback and easy accomplishment of useful tasks are a great thing when one is learning something for the first time.
+Today the decision would be between using a generic interpreted language (e.g. `Python`) and an interpreted domain specific language (DSL) like `R`, `MATLAB`, etc. While [some people](http://www.johndcook.com/blog/) prefer generic languages, I’d argue that immediate feedback and easy accomplishment of useful tasks are a great thing when one is learning something for the first time.

-As an example, a while ago my son asked me what I was doing in the computer and I told him that I was programming some analyses in R. I showed that the program was spitting back some numbers and plots, a fact that he found totally unremarkable and uninteresting.
+As an example, a while ago my son asked me what I was doing in the computer and I told him that I was programming some analyses in `R`.
+I showed that the program was spitting back some numbers and plots, a fact that he found totally unremarkable and uninteresting.
 I searched in internet and I found [Scratch](http://scratch.mit.edu/), a visual programming language, that let’s the user moves blocks representing code around and build interactive games: now my son was sold.
 Together we are learning about loops, control structures and variables, drawing characters, etc. We are programming because the problems are i- much more interesting for him and ii- achievable in a short time frame.

 ![An example scratch script.](/assets/images/scratch.jpeg)

 Learning to program for statistics, or other scientific domains for that matter, is not that different from being a kid and learning programming.
 Having to do too much to get even a mildly interesting result is frustrating and discouraging; it is not that the learner is dumb, but that he has to build too many functions to get a meager reward.
 This is why I’d say that you should use whatever language already has a large amount of functionality (‘batteries included’ in Python parlance) for your discipline.
 Choose rightly and you are half-way there.

 ‘But’ someone will say, R is not a real language.
-Sorry, but it is a real [language](/2012/01/r-is-a-language/) (Turing complete and the whole shebang) with oddities, as any other language, granted.
+Sorry, but it is a real [language](/2012/01/11/r-is-a-language/) (Turing complete and the whole shebang) with oddities, as any other language, granted.
 As with human languages, the more you study the easier it gets to learn a new language.
 In fact, the syntax for many basic constructs in R is highly similar to alternatives:

 ```r
 # This is R code